HamzaSebaih/CPIT380_Helper/README.md

   - `CreateAudioCopyWithSpace(SourceAudio: Sound) -> Sound`: Creates a copy of a Sound Object and adds some space after it, according to its sampling rate.
   - `copy(SourceAudio: Sound, Target: Sound, StartIndex)`: Copies the source audio into the target audio, starting at the given index.
   - `increaseVolume(Sound)`: Increases the volume of a Sound object.
-  - `SpliceSounds(Sound1: Sound, Sound2: Sound, increaseVolumeSet: bool = False) -> Sound`: Merges two Sound objects into one with an optional volume increase.
+  - `SpliceSounds(Sound1: Sound, Sound2: Sound, increaseVolumeSet: bool = False) -> Sound`: Splice two Sound objects into one with an optional volume increase.
   - `CreateAudioCopy(SourceAudio: Sound) -> Sound`: Creates a simple copy of a Sound Object.
 - **Sound Filtering:**
   - `simpleAvrgFilter(sound_for_filter, filterSize)`: Applies a simple averaging filter to a sound object.